-10.1 The following are the headings for each configuration menu of the gauge.
+- 10.1 The following are the headings for each configuration menu of the gauge.
 Press the MODE key to reach any of these configuration headings from the normal display mode.
 After a selection has been made and configuration performed, press the ENTER key; the display will read "SAVE/donE".
 It is at this time the new data is saved.
 The ESC (escape) key can be used at any time to abort the configuration mode and return to the normal reading.
 During configuration, the gauge allows 15 seconds for first level and 2 minutes for other levels between keystrokes to change or save a new configuration.
 If the time lapses without a keystroke, the gauge will automatically return to the normal mode without making any changes.
 The new information is saved only if the ENTER key is pressed and the gauge reads "SAVE/donE".
-A flowchart is provided that shows step-by-step progression through the gauge configuration procedure.

-- 10.2 CALIBRATION For calibration procedures, see Section 11.0 on calibration. - 10.3 TYPE The "type" configuration mode is used to select the transducer type.
-To view or change the thermocouple type, press the MODE key until the display reads "tyPE" and press ENTER.
-Use the ▲ or ▼ arrow keys to select a thermocouple type and press ENTER to accept and save the new thermocouple type.
-NOTE: Pressing ENTER while in the "type" mode will return all of the adjustable parameters of the device to factory default values.
-When just verifying the type, press ESC to exit without reloading default values. - 10.4 UNITS The available unit indicators are: °F and °C. The indicators appear on the right side of the display.
-When changing temperature units, the displayed temperature is automatically converted to the new unit value.
+A flowchart is provided that shows step-by-step progression through the gauge configuration procedure. - 10.2 CALIBRATION For calibration procedures, see Section 11.0 on calibration. - 10.3 TYPE The "type" configuration mode is used to select the transducer type.
+To view or change the transducer type, press the MODE key until the display reads "tyPE" and press ENTER.
+Use the ▲ or ▼ arrow keys to select a transducer type, and press ENTER to accept and save the new transducer type.
+NOTE: For the transducer type "SPEC" (SPECIAL), see Advanced Configuration, Section 12.0.

+- 10.4 UNITS The available unit indicators are: psi, KPa, Hg, bar, °F, and °C. The indicators appear on the right side of the display.
+When changing to a new unit indicator, the displayed numeric value is automatically converted to the new unit value.
 To change the unit indicator, press the MODE key until the display reads "Unit"; the previously programmed unit indicator will appear.
-Use the ▲ or ▼ arrow keys to select one of the available indicators, and press ENTER to accept and save the change.
-The display will read "SAVE/donE" and return to the normal mode displaying the new unit indicator selected and the numeric value converted to the selected units. - 10.5 SETPOINT CONFIGURATION The setpoint configuration allows the user to select each output switch as either a Low or High setpoint.
-To change the setpoint configuration, press the MODE key until the display reads "SP.CF", press ENTER and the display will read "SP-1" or "SP≡1", "L" or "H", indicating the outputs are in the shelf state or fail-safe state when the gauge is powered; setpoint 1 is set to either a High or Low setpoint.
+Use the ▲ or ▼ keys to select one of the available indicators, and press ENTER to accept and save the change.
+The display will read "SAVE/donE" and return to the normal mode displaying the new unit indicator selected and the numeric value converted to the selected units.
+NOTE: The range of the gauge (9999) may be exceeded when selecting units KPa and Hg with 2000 and 5000 type transducers. - 10.5 SETPOINT CONFIGURATION The setpoint configuration allows the user to select each output switch as either a Low or High setpoint.
+To change the setpoint configuration, press the MODE key until the display reads "SP.CF", press ENTER and the display will read "SP-1" or "SP≡1", "L" or "H", indicating the outputs are in the shelf state or fail-safe state when the gauge is powered; setpoint 1 is set to either a Low or High setpoint.
 The previous setup will appear.
 Use the MODE key to place the outputs in either shelf-state (outputs are in same condition when powered), or fail-safe (outputs are in opposite state when powered); switch 1 and 2 are configured the same.
 Use the ▲ or ▼ arrow keys to select either L or H. Press ENTER to accept the selected configuration for switch 1, the display will then read "SP-2", "L" or "H", repeat the same procedure and press ENTER to accept the configuration.
-The display will enter the bargraph configuration mode; follow the instructions for configuring the bargraph described below.

-10.6 BARGRAPH - The bargraph appears across the bottom of the display and can be configured in four different modes.
+The display will enter the bargraph configuration mode; follow the instructions for configuring the bargraph described below. - 10.6 BARGRAPH The bargraph appears across the bottom of the display and can be configured in four different modes.
 The selections are: